rutik5021/Data-Engineer-Interview/ReadMe.md

 3. **Most Popular Genres Based on Average Song Popularity**

-    Question: Join the songs and artists datasets using ArtistID, then group by Genre and calculate the average popularity score for each genre.
+    Question: Analyze the relationship between music genres and song popularity.
+Calculate the average popularity score for each genre